 In my personal opinion, I don’t think the finished gum paste is as good as gum tragacanth.
 However, if you can’t get natural gum, it is certainly a good substitute, and because it is a human-made chemical, it is quite a bit cheaper.

 I have always used natural Gum Tragacanth not only because of the good results it gives me but because I am not keen on using chemicals in my cake decorating – at least no more than I have to.

 All three gums more or less do the same job, and because CMC acts much faster, you can usually use the gum paste very soon after you have made it.
 However, gumpaste made with Gum Tragacanth should be left for at least 4 hours or preferably overnight before using it.

 False gum paste

-I know some people make “gumpaste” for flower making by adding either Gum Tragacanth or CMC to rolling fondant – I teaspoon kneaded into every 250g of fondant.
+Some people make “gumpaste” for flower making by adding Gum Tragacanth or CMC to rolling fondant – I teaspoon kneaded into every 250g of fondant.

-The main purpose of rolling fondant is to cover a cake and is made with ingredients that let the fondant dry to a certain extent but the cake can still be cut easily.
+The primary purpose of rolling fondant is to cover a cake and is made with ingredients that let the fondant dry to a certain extent, but the cake can still be cut easily.

 Because these ingredients prevent the fondant from getting hard, flowers made from this paste don’t dry to the porcelain-like hardness as flowers made from real gum paste made from scratch or purchased ready-made.

-So, because they don’t dry as hard, they tend to break easily, especially if the finished cake is transported to a venue.
-Also, the flowers tend to soften in humid conditions, so that is why it’s best to use genuine gum paste for flower making.
+So, they tend to break easily because they don’t dry as hard, mainly if the finished cake is transported to a venue.
+Also, the flowers tend to soften in humid conditions, so it’s best to use genuine gum paste for flower making.

 Which sugar is best to use with the gum?